Harry Styles New Song ‘Sign Of The Times’ Fails To Make As Big An Impact As Zayn Malik Due To Spotify Error

 “A technical glitch on Friday prevented Spotify users from being able to search for Harry Styles’ new song,” Spotify reported to Newsround.

-Harry was inconvenienced when “Sign of The Times” was pulled down from Spotify on 7 April, just a few hours after its worldwide debut.
+Harry was inconvenienced when “Sign of the Times” was pulled down from Spotify on 7 April, just a few hours after its worldwide debut.
 This, unfortunately, meant that the singer lost thousands of streams, which would have possibly catapulted his new single to the top.
-The song was back on the streaming service on the evening of the same day but it was clear that the streamer’s error had already caused some damage.
+The song was back on the streaming service on the evening of the same day, but it was clear that the streamer’s error had already caused some damage.

 “This is a nightmare start for Harry’s solo career and his record label won’t be happy,” a source stated.

-Harry’s Attempt to pull a Zayn Malik did not go as expected
+Harry’s attempt to pull a Zayn Malik did not go as expected.

-Styles’ new single was his attempt towards a solo career just like former One Direction member Zayn Malik whose solo career had a great start.
-He even managed to top the charts with his hit track, “Pillow Talk,” which did very well and proved his solo efforts were paying off.
-Harry was trying to do the same with “Sign of the Times” but he faced an unexpected hurdle.
+Styles’ new single was his attempt towards a solo career just like former One Direction member Zayn Malik, whose solo career had a great start.
+He even managed to top the charts with his hit track “Pillow Talk,” which did very well and proved his solo efforts were paying off.
+Harry was trying to do the same with “Sign of the Times,” but he faced an unexpected hurdle.

 ????| Harry's #SignOfTheTimes dominates pop radio!
 Great positive feedback from big industry insiders❤️???????? #harrystyles pic.twitter.com/p9XB8Pr2e6